Wildfire along Grand Canyon's North Rim destroys historic lodge and is spreading rapidly

 Colorado Gov. Jared Polis issued a disaster declaration Sunday because of it and other fires burning in western Colorado.

 Ding reported from Los Angeles.
-Associated Press writers Colleen Slevin in Denver; Bruce Schreiner in Louisville, Kentucky; and Hannah Schoenbaum in Salt Lake City contributed to this report.
+Associated Press writers John Seewer in Toledo, Ohio; Colleen Slevin in Denver; Bruce Schreiner in Louisville, Kentucky; and Hannah Schoenbaum in Salt Lake City contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.